gboeing/ppd534/syllabus/readme.md

 This course will follow the expectations for academic integrity as stated in the USC Student Handbook.
 All students are expected to submit assignments that are original work and prepared specifically for the course/section in this academic term.
 You may not submit work written by others or "recycle" work prepared for other courses without obtaining written permission from the instructor(s).
 Students suspected of engaging in academic misconduct will be reported to the Office of Academic Integrity.
 Other violations of academic misconduct include, but are not limited to, cheating, plagiarism, fabrication (e.g., falsifying data), knowingly assisting others in acts of academic dishonesty, and any act that gains or is intended to gain an unfair academic advantage.
 The impact of academic dishonesty is far-reaching and is considered a serious offense against the university and could result in outcomes such as failure on the assignment, failure in the course, suspension, or even expulsion from the university.
 For more information about academic integrity see the student handbook or the Office of Academic Integrity's website, and university policies on Research and Scholarship Misconduct.

 Make sure you review the student handbook for expectations on academic integrity, and never commit [plagiarism](https://apastyle.apa.org/style-grammar-guidelines/citations/plagiarism).
 It is serious academic misconduct.
 In all your assignments, make sure you do not copy/paste any words, images, code, or other content written by another author (including the author of the piece to which you are responding) without quote marks and citation.
 If you use someone else's words, you must always use *quote* marks and *cite* them.
 If you refer to their ideas in your own words, you must *cite* them to make it clear whose ideas you're referring to.
 In a reading response, citing the reading's author inline is sufficient for us to understand the citation.
 In other contexts, use a formal reference to make your citation clear.

+Content generated from AI, machine learning, or similar algorithmic tools cannot be submitted in this course.
+A violation of this policy constitutes academic misconduct.

 ## Support Systems